-A bird’s eye-view
+A bird’s eye view

 To improve the experience, we’ve added an animation of proper flapping movement in the bottom left corner of the screen.
-It was crucial for the game mechanics: the bird was constantly losing altitude and every correctly performed gesture made the bird rise slightly upwards.
+This was crucial for the game mechanics: the bird was constantly losing altitude and every correctly performed gesture made the bird rise slightly upwards.

 Abandoning the gesture or performing it incorrectly led to the bird descending to an unacceptable attitude and as a result of the interruption of the game.
 There was also an option for choosing another bird (with a different pattern of flying).

 Kinect Birds was developed with the Unity engine.
 It targets stationary devices operating on Microsoft Windows, using Microsoft Kinect 2.0 to recognize gestures.

 The UI was made in Adobe After Effects, and the graphics assets were refined in Blender.